heberalmeida/pantanal-grid/packages/pantanal-grid/README.md

 - `messages.save` - Text for the "Save" button in the toolbar
 - `messages.cancel` - Text for the "Cancel" button in the toolbar
 - `messages.excel` - Text for the "Export to Excel" button in the toolbar
+- `messages.pdf` - Text for the "Export to PDF" button in the toolbar
 - `messages.edit` - Text for the "Edit" button in command columns
 - `messages.update` - Text for the "Update" button when editing (replaces "Save" in edit mode)
 - `messages.destroy` - Text for the "Delete" button in command columns